ashokishere/lettherebelight/content/docs/Dayamata Talks/DayamataTalk1.md

 So, God bless you all, my dears.
 Can we meditate a few minutes?
 Let us all pray together:

+{{< callout icon="sparkles" >}}
  Heavenly Father, Mother, Friend, Beloved God, Jesus Christ, Bhagavan Krishna, Mahavatar Babaji, Lahiri Mahasaya, Swami Sri Yukteswarji, and you, my beloved Gurudeva, Paramahansa Yogananda, saints of all religions, I bow to You all.
 O Divine Mother, mold Thou my life, according to Thy design, and bless me, that I may never lose sight of Thee.

  Help me, that I may learn, to carry on my duties faithfully, lovingly, and cheerfully, while at the same time knowing that You are the power behind all my thoughts, behind the throb of my heart, behind this breath of mine.
 For Thou art my Life, Thou art my Love, Thou art the Ultimate Goal, which all of us, are seeking.
 Bless us, Lord.
 We are Thine.

 May Thy love shine forever, on the altar of my devotion, and may I be able to awaken Thy love in all hearts.

 Aum.
 Shanti.
 Shanti.
 Amen.
+{{< /callout >}}

 Well, God bless you, my dears.
 God bless you.
 I wish it were possible to take the hand of every one of you.
 But in my heart and in my mind I clasp each one of you as friends.
 I was born with one wish.
 And I told that to Master many years ago.
 “Master, I haven’t any desires.
 If there’s one, it’s real friends.”
 Look.
 Look, nothing more to want.
 God bless you all.
 And you have all of mine.
 God bless you, God bless.
 Be happy, be cheerful.
 Jai Guru, Jai Guru to all of you.
 Jai Guru!
 Jai Guru!

 ## Quick Recap

-{{< pdf "DayamataTalk1.pdf" >}}
+{{< pdf "DayamaTalk1.pdf" >}}